-Is Modi the ceremonial host for the Ram temple consecration?
+Is Modi the yajman for the Ram temple consecration?

 Das added that Modi will also be part of the consecration ceremony but will only uncover the eyes of the Ram idol and apply kohl on the eyes after the consecration.
 All other rituals will be performed by Mishra, he said.

-On how Modi was allowed to be the yajman in 2020, Das said that rituals like prayaschit and sankalp are not required are not required to be performed for a foundation laying ceremony.
+On how Modi was allowed to be the yajman in 2020, Das said that rituals like prayaschit and sankalp are not required to be performed for a foundation laying ceremony.

 Media confusion